newnetdev/NetworkToCode-Class/slides/data/M01_Python.md

 ---

 # Summary

-- Functions are a great way to re-use code within a program
+- JSON and OS are built-in packages which are useful
-- Modules are a great way to re-used between programs
+- Modules are Standalone Python files used to share code between programs
 - Packages are a collection of modules

 ---